 In a simple way then, we might look at NREM or deep sleep resetting the physical body, and REM or dream sleep resetting the mind, and especially one’s mood, for a new day.

 As we age, the amount of time spent in deep sleep tends to decrease.
 This is normal.
 Older individuals will often enter REM sleep faster than younger people.
 This is but one change in sleep over time as we age.

 When the EEG, or electroencephalogram, was invented, a whole new world opened for exploration — the previously unknown world we all enter when we fall asleep.

 Before the EEG, sleep was often thought of as a death-like experience, wherein one loses consciousness each night, hopefully to return in the morning.
 Ancient philosophers grappled with it, lacking any way to measure sleep objectively.
-Aristotle described sleep as a "siezure of the primary sense organ".
+Aristotle described sleep as a “seizure of the primary sense organ”.
 Our remembered dreams gave us glimpses of this other world, often comprised of bizarre fantasies and sometimes disturbing nightmares, but no one knew for sure what was going on.

 Now, many decades later, the EEG still remains a primary tool for laboratory sleep evaluation, and what researchers find looks something like this:

 If awakened during a deep NREM stage, we usually remember little about our dreams and are typically very groggy.
 In complete contrast, the REM dream stage is much closer to a fully awakened state.
-In REM our dreams are vivid, and by completing the final REM stage of the night one likely feels better rested and more emotionally restored for a new day.
+In REM our dreams are vivid, and by completing one’s final REM stage of the night one likely feels better rested and more emotionally restored for a new day.

 Sleep researchers have also found some remarkable consistencies with REM sleep across a number of different mammal species.
 At the human equivalent of between 2 and 3 years of age, the amount of REM sleep begins to drop significantly, replaced by more NREM sleep.